vitorlans/w3-css/README.md

 import 'w3-css/4/w3mobile.css';

 ```
-And to you know about the different between versions
+And to you know about the different among versions
 see the link https://www.w3schools.com/w3css/w3css_versions.asp

 You can read more about w3-css on http://www.w3schools.com/w3css/default.asp: